SummaryRead the full fact sheet

 Job hunting can be emotionally exhausting, especially if the search lasts for a long time.
 You can improve your chances of finding a job by casting a wide net, polishing up your resume and practising your interview technique.
 There are various government and private agencies that can help you.
-For example, Centrelink and the Job Network offer education, training and career information.
+For example, and offer education, training and career information.
+For people under the age of 25, has a comprehensive jobs and careers section.

 - If possible, tailor your resume to fit the particular job.